not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_scoreboard.rst

-``cg:game.dk.scoreboard`` - Distribute points
+``cg:game.dk.scoreboard`` - Update the scoreboard
 =================================================

 .. cg:packet:: cg:game.dk.scoreboard

-This packet is used to distribute points and pips.
+This packet is used to update points and pips.
 It is only used for the game :term:`Doppelkopf`\ .

 +-----------------------+--------------------------------------------+
 |Internal Name          |:cg:packet:`cg:game.dk.scoreboard`          |